-If storing a container of gasoline, such as the portable fuel tank [standard equipment (BF60A LHTC type)], [optional equipment (except BF60A LHTC type)], store it away from any appliance that operates with a flame, such as a furnace, water heater, or clothes dryer.
+If storing a container of gasoline, store it away from any appliance that operates with a flame, such as a furnace, water heater, or clothes dryer.
 Also avoid any area with a spark producing electric motor, or where power tools are operated.